wube-anomeg/api-coding-challenge/README.md

 ```

-The app uses JAVA version 17 .Make sure you have java 17 installed and set as your default java version.
+-The app uses JAVA version 17 .Make sure you have java 17 installed and set as your default java version.
+Use this like to install java 17 on your machine [https://www.oracle.com/java/technologies/downloads/#java17](https://www.oracle.com/java/technologies/downloads/#java17)
 Check your Java version by running the following command

 ```
 java --version
 ```

+### You can also import the project into your favorite IDE and run it from there.

+### Or you can run the app from your local terminal using the following steps below:

 ### Packaging as jar